18F/18f.gsa.gov/_posts/2019-02-28-prerequisites-for-modular-contracting.md

 practices."
 ---

-At 18F Acquisition, we often advocate for [modular contracting](https://18f.gsa.gov/2017/10/11/pulling-back-the-curtain-on-it-procurement/)
+At 18F, we often advocate for [modular contracting](https://18f.gsa.gov/2017/10/11/pulling-back-the-curtain-on-it-procurement/)
 — the practice of breaking up large, custom software procurements into a small constellation of smaller contracts.
 In doing so, we’ve learned that we’re more effective when promoting that message to people who are familiar with the fundamentals of modern software development practices.

 We’ve run dozens of workshops to teach our state and federal clients about modular contracting.
-Like any good Agile organization, we constantly re-examine what we’re teaching and why.
+Like any good agile organization, we constantly re-examine what we’re teaching and why.
 In doing so, we’ve learned that modular procurement requires agile, product thinking, user-centered design, DevSecOps, and loosely-coupled architecture.

+## Agile software development

-**Agile software development.** It is not difficult to manage the contract for a software development team that is small, self-contained, self-motivated, self-improving, self-organizing, customer-focused, and building toward a shared set of objectives.
+It's not difficult to manage the contract for a software development team that is small, self-contained, self-motivated, self-improving, self-organizing, customer-focused, and building toward a shared set of objectives.
 [That’s agile](https://agile.18f.gov/).
-For Contracting Officer Representatives (CORs) or Contracting Officers (COs) who may be accustomed to adversarial relationships with software vendors under a traditional procurement, working with an agile software team is a very different reality.
+For Contracting Officer Representatives or Contracting Officers who may be accustomed to adversarial relationships with software vendors under a traditional procurement, working with an agile software team is a very different reality.